 For inquiries, email nathalyn.nunoo@gmail.com

-My pieces are three-dimensional canvases for abstract composition; opting for smooth surfaces or rugged textures to capture the essence of water, fiber, muddied sediment and the gesture of my hands.
+Nunoo opts for smooth surfaces or rugged textures to capture the essence of water, fiber, muddied sediment and the gesture of her hands.
+Using this abstract expression, she unravels and explores what dynamic, imaginative, and safe spaces look like for herself as a Black woman in the diaspora.